 You can use any type of carrot for this dish: perfect bunching carrots in midsummer, Touchons in fall, or large carrots to feed livestock in the winter.
 Use anything but the dreary, bagged mini carrots carved from larger, less valuable specimens (they have more in common with sea monkeys than food).
-It's simple: if the carrots look shitty that day, buy spinach.
+Simply, if the carrots look terrible that day, buy spinach.
 If not, cook them up like this. —Joe Beef

-- Heat a large frying pan over medium heat.
+Heat a large frying pan over medium heat until hot.
 Add the oil, thyme, bay leaf, and garlic.
-When the oil is hot, add the carrots and cook, tossing often, for 7 to 9 minutes, or until tender.
+Once the oil is hot, add the carrots and cook, tossing often, 7 to 9 minutes, or until tender.

-- When the taste test is conclusive, add the honey, coat the carrots, and transfer to a serving dish.
+Add the honey and cook for 2 more minutes, tossing the carrots occasionally to evenly coat.
+Transfer to a serving dish.
 Sprinkle the sea salt evenly on the carrots, making sure it sticks to the honey.
-Lastly, add a couple of cranks of pepper and some pecorino.
+Lastly, add a sprinkle of some black pepper and pecorino to garnish.